*Last Updated: 4.17.2018

 When inventory doesn’t sell on Kickfurther we leverage the same liquidation pipelines that traditional retailers use to try to recoup the maximum value in a reasonable time frame.
 This includes working with wholesalers, liquidation websites, and collection agencies.
 If a co-op is not performing as expected it will be flagged as troubled and the buyers on that co-op will have the opportunity to vote to cancel the consignment contract and push the co-op into our cancellation pipeline.

-If 50% of the buyers, weighted by ownership, vote to cancel the co-op the cancellation process begins and follows the below process.
+If 51% or more of the buyers, weighted by ownership, vote to cancel the co-op the cancellation process begins and follows the below process.

 - Cure period - 15 days – When a co-op reaches cancellation we will inform the business owner by digital and physical mail of the formal cancellation of their consignment contract.
 In the cure period they have 15 days to exercise the following options.